 5. The ProSe 5G UE-to-Network Relay sends a Remote UE Report (Remote User ID, IP info) message to the SMF for the PDU session associated with the relay.
-The SMF receives the Remote UE's SUPI from the AMF, obtained during the step 3.
+The SMF receives the Remote UE's SUPI from the AMF, obtained during step 3.

-6. When the SMF received Remote UE Report the SMF may retrieve subscription data of the Remote UE from the UDM and, based on local configuration of the SMF, may perform Secondary authentication/authorization for the Remote UE.
+6. When the SMF received Remote UE Report the SMF may retrieve subscription data of the Remote UE from the UDM and, based on the local configuration of the SMF, may perform Secondary authentication/authorization for the Remote UE.
 The SMF sends PDU Session Authentication Command message to the 5G ProSe UE-to-Network Relay including Remote User ID.